MatasWasilewski/Pie-chart/README.md

 By Matas Wasilewski

-Here is a random stats generator.
+Here is a working pie chart

-I did random country generator, but you can customize it to whatever you would like!
+I did territory in WW2, but you can customize it to whatever you would like!